Almost everywhere ergodicity in quantum lattice models: Introduction

 The present ergodicity results indicate that a lot of information, initially encoded in the microscopic dynamics, is lost at larger scales.
 Since the results are general, for any $D$-dimensional quantum lattice model, they show that almost-everywhere ergodicity does not require particular properties of the dynamics, such as ``chaos".
 Rather, it is a consequence of ``extensivity", as encoded by the short-range interaction, and the fact that the state is factor (hence clusters at large distances).

 The loss of information at large scales of space-time can be formalised by the phenomenon of hydrodynamic projection: intuitively, the projection of observables onto conserved quantities at large scales.
-The phenomenon of hydrodynamic projection is proved rigorously in \cite{doyon2022hydro} for $D=1$ and finite range interactions, where it is seen to emerge as a consequence of almost-everywhere ergodicity.
-One can extend these results to any $D$, as a direct application of the methods developed here, which will be done in future works.
+The phenomenon of hydrodynamic projection is proved rigorously in \cite{doyon2022hydro} for $D=1$ and finite range interactions, where it is seen to emerge as a consequence of the simplest statement of almost-everywhere ergodicity.
+One can extend these results to any $D$, as an application of some of the methods developed here.
+This involves quite a few additional mathematical constructions, and the statement and proof is reported in \cite{ampelogiannis2021hydro}; here, we concentrate on a full analysis of almost-everywhere ergodicity.

 The paper is organised as follows.
 In Section \ref{sectsetup} we discuss the precise setup in which we work: the $C^*$ algebraic formulation for quantum spin lattices.
 In Section \ref{sectoverview} with give an overview of the main theorems, with the precise mathematical statements.
-In Section \ref{section:ergodicity_abelianness} we obtain simple but important results structure outside the Lieb-Robinson cone, in space-like regions of the lattice.
+In Section \ref{section:ergodicity_abelianness} we obtain simple but important results outside the Lieb-Robinson cone, in space-like regions of the lattice.
 These will form the basis for the proof of ergodicity results within the Lieb-Robinson cone, which are provided in Sections \ref{sectproofergodicityprojection} - \ref{section:frequencyproof}.

-Finally, Section \ref{sectapplication} discusses a potential connection of the ergodicity results to hydrodynamic projections.
+\bmhead{Acknowledgments} This work has benefited from discussions with Petros Meramveliotakis.
+BD is supported by EPSRC under the grant ``Emergence of hydrodynamics in many-body systems: new rigorous avenues from functional analysis", ref.~EP/W000458/1.
+DA is supported by a studentship from EPSRC.

+\bmhead{Data availability statement} Data sharing not applicable to this article as no datasets were generated or analysed during the current study.